Burrdi/burrdi/README.md

 - 👋 Hi, I’m @Burrdi
 - 👀 I’m interested in ... terrible coding practices that I display
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ... the burrd-website repo / in-development branch
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Burrd#5559 on the relevant platform

 average enjoyer